nycmeshnet/nycmeshnet.github.io/faq/index.md

 **I can see another node from my window.
 Can I put a router there?**

 If you don't have rooftop access it is still possible to use a directional NanoStation in your window.
 It will work from behind glass if you are unable to place it outside the window.
-The simplest solution is to velcro the flat surface of the NanoStation NSM5 to the window.
+The simplest install is to velcro the flat surface of the NanoStation NSM5 to the window.

 **Why don't we mesh mobile phones instead of routers?**